VMS-Project/VMS_Core/SECURITY.md

 ## SUPPORTED VERSIONS

-Supported are only the latest Version on Github.
+Only the latest Version on Github.
 At the moment there's no LTS avalible.

 ## SEVERITY SCORING